 - The lawyer’s inability to focus on your case.
 It is frustrating when your lawyer doesn’t have time to talk to you about your case or appears to be not spending very much time on it.

 - You are simply unsatisfied.
 You can decide to fire your lawyer for any reason, which includes overall dissatisfaction.

 Prior to choosing to fire your personal injury lawyer, audit the details of your agreement.
 Terms of your arrangement may incorporate necessities for cutting off your lawyer’s association with you.
 After exploring your agreement and heading out in different directions, be sure to employ a lawyer right away and tell everyone involved in the case that you have new representation.

 Contacting a New Lawyer

 While there might be a few motivations to cut off your association with your personal injury lawyer, go about it the correct way so you are not on the losing end.
 On the off chance that you or someone you know is unsatisfied with their personal injury lawyer, talk with another attorney as soon as possible.
 It is fine to search around prior to settling on an official choice.
 The right lawyer will actually want to examine your personal injury case before taking it on, and will go over the details of their employment before beginning with you.
-Contact a lawyer, like a personal injury lawyer from Andrew R. Lynch, P.C., to get started.
+Contact a lawyer, like a personal injury lawyer in Atlanta, GA from Andrew R. Lynch, P.C., to get started.